Self-driving car: Privacy

-Some ACs require an internet connection to function, opening the possibility that a hacker might gain access to private information such as destinations, routes, camera recordings, media preferences, and/or behavioral patterns, although this is true of an internet-connected device.
+Some ACs require an internet connection to function, opening the possibility that a hacker might gain access to private information such as destinations, routes, camera recordings, media preferences, and/or behavioral patterns, although this is true of any internet-connected device.

 Road infrastructure

 ACs make use of road infrastructure (e.g., traffic signs, turn lanes) and may require modifications to that infrastructure to fully achieve their safety and other goals.
 In March 2023, the Japanese government unveiled a plan to set up a dedicated highway lane for ACs.
 In April 2023, JR East announced their challenge to raise their self-driving level of Kesennuma Line bus rapid transit (BRT) in rural area from the current Level 2 to Level 4 at 60 km/h.

 Testing

 Approaches

 ACs can be tested via digital simulations, in a controlled test environment, and/or on public roads.
 Road testing typically requires some form of permit or a commitment to adhere to acceptable operating principles.
 For example, New York requires a test driver to be in the vehicle, prepared to override the ADAS as necessary.